Cornell-GDIAC/VulkanSDL/scripts/APP.md

 - **macOS**: MoltenVK 1.2.5 (newer versions have an issue)
 - **iOS**: MoltenVK 1.2.10

-Feel free to update these with newer versions of the library as you see fit.
+Feel free to update these with newer versions of the Vulkan as you see fit.
 Libraries are installed in the following folders:

 - `templates/apple/Frameworks`
+- `templates/apple/Resources`
 - `templates/windows/dlls`
 - `templates/windows/libs`

-All versions of Vulkan use the vulkan loader (e.g. they do not statically link to vulkan) and provide support for validation layers.
+All versions of VulkanSDL use the Vulkan loader (e.g. they do not statically link to Vulkan) and provide support for validation layers.
+We include headers for `vma` and `glm` in addition to the Vulkan headers.

+Note that we do *not* include SPIRV tools with the build.
+On some platforms, adding SPIRV to your application can add up to 1 GB to your footprint.
+This is completely unacceptable for mobile applications.
+We assume that you compile all shaders to bytecode ahead of time using the Vulkan SDK.